hollance/RWDevCon-App-Architecture/0-For-Instructor/2-Demo-Talk-Notes.markdown

 The goal is to end up with an architecture like in the slide, where all the different jobs that the app does are neatly separated.

-[4:45]

 ---

 ## The domain model

-> Open "2-Demo Starter" projecct

-I want you to close this project and open the project from the **2-Demo Starter** folder.
-This project already has some of the changes that we need, to save some time.

 I’m going to argue that the data model, or domain model as I’ll call it from now on, is the most important part of the app.

 The “domain” of an app describes the problem that the app solves.
-It’s not just the data, it also includes all the “domain logic” for the app, or "business logic" as it is sometimes called.

-But it *excludes* logic that isn't directly relevant to the domain, such as formatting dates for display on the screen.

 In this case the domain is online auctions.
 And so the domain model looks like this:

 > Slide: 03 - Domain Model

-The server provides three of these objects -- the Item, Bid, and Bidder.
-An Item is something that's up for auction, and can have multiple Bids.
-A Bid is made by a Bidder, who are the users of this system.
-Pretty simple, right?
+An Item is something that's up for auction, and it can have multiple Bids.
+These two objects are provided by the server.

-Well, there is also the Watchlist.
+There is also the Watchlist.
 This is not something provided by the server but it belongs only to the mobile app.
-The Watchlist is simply all the items whose bids you’re keeping an eye on.
+The Watchlist is simply all the items that you want to keep an eye on.

 This picture right here describes what the app is all about.
 It doesn't include anything about the user interface, or the server API, or Core Data, or JSON.
 It's just about auctions.
 The domain for this app is auctions.
 Anything else is just implementation details.
+This, what you see right here, is the thing that really matters.

+The domain model isn't just the data, it also includes all the “domain logic” for the app, or "business logic" as it is sometimes called.
+But it *excludes* any logic that isn't directly relevant to the domain, such as formatting dates for display on the screen, or performing network requests.

+> Slide: 04 - Domain Logic

+I treat the domain model as something that I can ask questions of relating to that domain.

+Some examples of domain logic for this app are:

+- Is this particular item being watched?
+- How many bids are there on a particular item?

+Examples of some new questions you could add, are:

+- What is the difference between the starting bid and the final bid?
+- Is someone an aggressive bidder, do they spend a lot of money, how likely are they to win, and so on?
+- It could even try to predict how much money you need to spend to win a bid, based on the past behavior of your competitors, and whatever other data you have available.

+The answers to these questions also go into the domain model.
+So that includes any code and algorithms that deal with managing these auctions and bids.

 Think of the domain model as the heart of the app.
+Everything else, such as the UI, builds on it.

+> Slide: 05 - Domain is Hidden

 Unfortunately, right now, this domain model is completely hidden in the code.
 Half the stuff, such as the Watchlist, is an array somewhere in a view controller.
 There is no Watchlist object yet.
-That’s why all these other view controllers need to have a reference to this WatchViewController, so they can access this array of Item objects.
-We can do better than that!
+And each view controller has its own small piece of the domain logic.

-What we're going to do in the next twenty minutes or so is make the domain model explicit, so that it is obvious, and cleanly separated from the rest of the app.
+We can do better than that, so what we're going to do in the next twenty minutes or so is is extract everything that is related to the domain from the view controllers, and move as much of that code into these model classes as possible.
+That will make the domain model obvious and cleanly separated from the rest of the app.

-All right?
-Let's get going.

-[7:00]
+OK, that's the theory for now, so let's put this into practice.

 ---

-## Relationship between Bid and Item

-> Back to Xcode.
-Look at Bid.swift and Item.swift.

-Right now, the Item and Bid classes are simply data containers.
-They contain the exact same fields as the JSON data we receive from the server.

-This makes it a so-called “thin model”.
-It’s just data, nothing more.

-A lot of the domain logic — and by that I mean the algorithms that deal with managing these auctions and bids — is still inside the view controllers.
-So let’s fatten up the model a little and move as much of that code into these model classes as possible.

-> Slide: 04 - Item and Bid Relationship

-First off, the relationship between an Item and its Bids is one-way only.
-The Item has an array of Bids, but a Bid doesn't know who its Item is.
-If you have a Bid object and you want to find the Item that it belongs to, you have to loop through an array and compare IDs, and so on.

-> ItemDetailViewController, watchToggled

-You can see that here in the ItemDetailViewController.
-This kind of loop is typical.

-That's a lot of messy code that we can pull out of the view controllers, simply by making this a two-way relationship.

-## 1) Connect the Bids to their Items

-As you can see here, Bid currently refers to items by ID.
-This is how the JSON data from the server does it, and that was taken over literally into the model.

-But we're no longer dealing with JSON data here, so it makes more sense to give Bid objects a direct reference to the Item that they belong to.

-In **Bid.swift**, remove the `itemID` and `itemName` instance variables.

-In their place, add a new instance variable:

-	weak var item: Item!

-This is a weak variable because a Bid does not own the Item that it belongs to.

-In `init(JSON)`, remove the lines that use the old `itemID` and `itemName` variables.

-Also in `init(coder)` and `encodeWithCoder()`.

-That's it for the Bid class.
-Now we have to fill in this new `item` variable somewhere, and that happens in the Item class.

-In **Item.swift**, there is a helper method `addBid()`.
-Add the following line to it:

-    bid.item = self

-This sets up the two-way relationship.
-After the Bid gets added to the Item, it is given a reference to that Item.

-In `init(coder)`, add the following after the call to `super`:

-    // Reconnect the bids with this item object. for bid in bids {
-      bid.item = self
-    }

-This code is used to save the list of items to a local datastore, in this case simply using NSCoding and NSKeyedArchiver.

-Now new `Bid` objects are always connected to their `Item`s.

-It makes sense for the JSON data to refer to items by ID -- that's often how this works if the service is backed by a relational database -- but there's no reason why we can't make that more convenient in our own code.

-Just by making this simple change, the model objects are already shaping up to be more of a true domain model.

-[10:30]

----

 ## Taking arrays out of view controllers

-As I mentioned, each view controller currently has its own set of data.
-There is no shared data between them at all.
-This is why all the view controllers have references to each other.

-> Slide: 05 - That's Bad, M'Kay
+> Run app, search, open detail screen

+If you're using this app and you want to start watching an item, you tap the star button here.

-The most important piece of data in this app is the array of items from the WatchViewController.
-This array contains the auction items that the user is keeping an eye on.
+What currently happens is that this Item object is placed inside an array from another view controller.
+That's the array that keeps track of the items the user is currently watching.
+So this view controller talks directly to the other view controller.

-> Slide: 06 - ItemDetail to Watch

-If the user presses the star button to watch an item, it ends up in this array.
-When any of the other view controllers need to find an item, they also look into this array, and possibly even modify it.

-It's a good idea to turn this array into a model object of its own, so that it is truly shared between those view controllers.
-We're going to call this new object the Watchlist.
+It's a good idea to turn to take that array and turn it into a model object of its own, so that it is truly shared between all the different view controllers.
+And of course we're going to call this new object the Watchlist.

-> Slide: 07 - Shared Watchlist
+> Slide: 06 - Shared Watchlist

 This is the improved architecture that we'll end up with.
-Note how the view controllers don't have any arrows pointing at each other any more.
+Notice how the view controllers don't have any arrows pointing at each other any more.
 They now only depend on this one shared Watchlist object, not on the other view controllers.

+All the domain model stuff is now in an area of its own, away from the view controllers.

-## 2) Item Detail View Controller
+## 1) Item Detail View Controller

+> Open "2-Demo Starter" project

+I want you to close this project and open the project from the **2-Demo Starter** folder.
+This project already has some of the changes that we need, to save some time.

 > Xcode, Watchlist.swift